afroisalreadyinu/pivotal-printer/README.md

 4. Get your Pivotal Tracker API key.
 You can find it in the Profile section.
 Save it in `~/.pivotal_key`.

-5. Run `print-stories`.
+5. Run `print-stories FMT`.
+The argument `FMT` can be one of `pdf` or `html`; if ommitted, the default is `pdf`.

-Your stories should now be saved in `stories.pdf` in the same directory, ready for printing.
+Your stories should now be saved in `stories.pdf` or `stories.html` in the same directory, ready for printing.

+If the `FMT` argument is used, `reportlab` is used for pdf generation.
+If it's `html`, simple string templating is used for generating a HTML page.
+The template used for tis purpose is `stories.html.tmpl`; you can change it to suit your needs.

 TODO
 ----